painterly/dottedpaiR/README.md

 In R, pairlist objects are similar to Lisp’s dotted-pair lists.
 Pairlists are deprecated in R and are handled in the same way as generic vectors.
 When an internal pairlist is accessed from R, it is converted to a generic vector including when taking subsets.
 The difference between pairlists and lists in R is that the empty pairlist returns null whereas an empty list returns a list.

 The dottedpaiR package implements Scheme-like functions in R. It implements a cons function.
 One can construct lists using the cons function and extract list elements using cdr and car and it's variations.
-The package is in early development and more functions will be implemented.
+The package is in development and more functions will be implemented.
 See the quickstart to start using dottedpaiR.

 ## Quick Start